 Systems Research to Support Geosciences, see

-development for IS-GEO RCN (with David R. Thompson at JPL).
+for IS-GEO RCN (with David R. Thompson at JPL).

-research on causal discovery, primarily applied to geoscience
+learning techniques, primarily applied to geoscience

 invited talks (many with video recordings):